 |81 - Fraud - Card Absent||10.4 - Other Fraud - Card Absent Environment|

-|Description of the goods or services successfully downloaded, the date and time such goods or services were downloaded, and two or more of the following:||Description of the services successfully downloaded, the date and time such services successfully downloaded, and two or more of the following:|
+|You need to give a description of the downloaded goods or services.
+It'll be great to add the download date and time of such goods or services.
+You'll need to include two or more of the following information:||Merchants need a description of the services that were successfully downloaded.
+It'll need to show the download date and time of such services.
+You'll need to include two or more of the following information:|

-|Purchaser’s IP address and the device’s geographical location at the date and time of the transaction.||Purchaser’s IP address and the device geographical location at the date and time of the transaction.|
+|You can include the purchaser’s IP address and the device’s geographical location.
+It'll need to show it was involved at the date and time of the transaction.||Merchants can include the purchaser's IP address and the device geographical location.
+It'll need to show it was involved at the date and time of the transaction.|

-|Device ID number and name (if available).||Device ID number and the name of device (if available).|
+|You can include the device ID number and its name (if available).||Merchants can include the device ID number and the name of device (if available).|

-|Purchaser’s name and email address linked to the customer profile on record with the merchant.||Purchaser’s name and email address linked to the customer profile held by the Merchant.|
+|You can also include the purchaser’s name and email address linked to the customer profile.
+It'll be great be great to show it on record with the merchant.||They can also include the purchaser’s name and email address linked to the customer profile.
+It'll be great to show that it was held by the Merchant.|

-|Proof that the merchant’s website or application was accessed by the cardholder for goods or services on or after the transaction date.||Proof that the merchant’s website or application was accessed by the cardholder for merchandise or services on or after the transaction date.|
+|You can prove that the merchant’s website or application was accessed by the cardholder.
+But you need to make sure it's associated to the goods or services on or after the transaction date.||They need to prove that the their website or application was accessed by the cardholder.
+But you need to make sure it's associated to the merchandise or services on or after the transaction date.|

-|Evidence that the device and card used in the disputed transaction were the same as in any previous, undisputed transactions.||Evidence that the same device and card used in the disputed transaction were used in any previous transaction that was not disputed.|
+|You need to provide evidence of the device and card used in the disputed transaction.
+But you need to prove that the device and card were the same as in any previous, undisputed transactions.||Merchants can provide evidence that the same device and card was used in the disputed transaction.
+But you need to prove that the device and card were used in any previous transaction that was not disputed.|

 TL;DR on VCR